 - The LMS colour space was the subject of intense scientific study during the 1920s because it established a direct link between the subjective human experience of colour and wavelengths of the visible spectrum.

-- There were technical problems interpreting the LMS colour space however that led to the development of the CIE 1931 colour space in which LMS tristimulus values are denoted by X, Y, and Z tristimulus values.
+- There were technical problems interpreting the LMS colour space, which led to the development of the CIE 1931 colour space.
+In the CIE 1931 colour space, LMS tristimulus values are denoted by X, Y, and Z tristimulus values.

 - One of the most important innovations associated with the CIE 1931 colour space is the CIE xy chromaticity diagram.